Xcode Tutorial for Beginners

 Within the Project Navigator, you can also create Groups to organize your files in.
 Think of them like folders.
 You can create a new Group and then drag your files into them to organize your project a little bit.

-You can also right click on the Project Navigator and create new files or add existing files to your project.
+You can also right click on the Project Navigator and create New Files from Template or add existing files to your project.
 Or you can drag folders or files from your computer directly onto the Project Navigator and will popup a dialog asking how you want to add the files.

 Xcode new file dialog